collective/plone.app.imagecropping/README.rst

 ``plone.app.imagecropping.browser.scaling.interfaces.IImageCroppingScale`` to
 ``plone.app.imagecropping.dx.IImageCroppingDX``.

-The genric base interface is now ``plone.app.imagecropping.interfaces.IImageCroppingMarker``.
+The generic base interface is now ``plone.app.imagecropping.interfaces.IImageCroppingMarker``.
-Do not use it directly as a marker, but use it to bind view or other adapters to image-cropping enabled types.
+Do not use it directly on your, but use the marker to bind view or other adapters to image-cropping enabled types.

 Possible extensions / changes for the future